 In some cases, we may make use of automated decision making.
 This may involve us automatically approving or rejecting an online credit application, for example.

 Our automated decisions may sometimes be based on profiling.
 Where such a decision has legal consequences for you, or otherwise affects significantly affects you, there are certain restrictions.
 We only make this type of decision if you have expressly agreed that we may do so, or if it is necessary in order for us to enter into or fulfil an agreement with you.

 How do I opt out of advertising from you?

 You can request not to receive direct marketing from us.
 You will need to contact us and let us know you want to have a direct advertising block.

 Data protection officer

 We have appointed a data protection officer tasked with ensuring that we comply with personal data protection rules.
-The data protection officer must carry out their duties independently of Eurocard AB.
+The data protection officer carries out the duties independently of SEB Kort Bank AB.

-If you want to get in touch with our data protection officer, you can do so by writing to Eurocard , Data Protection Officer, SE-106 40 Stockholm.
+If you want to get in touch with our data protection officer, you can do so by writing to SEB Kort Bank AB, Data Protection Officer, SE-106 40 Stockholm.
 You can also contact us by phone on +46 (0)8-14 70 00.